shogohida/onebite/README.md

 ![Screenshot from 2020-07-07 19-28-10](https://user-images.githubusercontent.com/10365357/86768783-067b0700-c089-11ea-93a2-fd754451aa16.png)

 # About
 OneBite is an app which provides courses from e-learning platforms like Duolingo and Udemy.
-Users can also schedule their lessons with Google Calendar.OneBite has follow function so users can compete with friends after following each other.
+Users can also schedule their lessons with Google Calendar.
+OneBite has follow function so users can compete with friends after following each other.

 # Technoligies used
 -Ruby on Rails
 -JavaScript
 -HTML/CSS
+-Heroku

 # Future features
 1 The number of courses is limited at the moment so I will try to add more